Khushibhansali/Interactive-Lab-Hub/Lab 4/README.md

 <img src="./Images/img7.png" width="400px" height="400px"/>

-In this prototype, we are using an OLED screen to display game instructions, and show the user a live point display, and a modifiable timer.
+In this prototype, we are using an OLED screen to display game instructions and show the user a live point display, and a modifiable timer.
 We are also using an LED stick for 2 games to indicate whose turn it is.
 We use a rotary encoder by turning it to pick different games to play from the OLED screen display.
 We use the proximity sensor and the distance sensor on each hoop to measure whether a ball has made it through the hoop.

 **Here's a recording of our [final interaction](https://drive.google.com/file/d/1Ph0qyhnytpZ1bpy8CmlznIPA5ZA2bH7j/view?usp=sharing)**